National Leadership Council Diversity and Inclusion Workgroup

 - Take the time to read, listen, learn about diversity, equity and inclusion.
 A list of anti-racist learning materials is linked in the sidebar.

-- In order to ensure your diversity and inclusion efforts are meaningful and change-making, invest in providing opportunities for personal growth for your chapter/ council leaders around equity by creating time, space and support for vulnerable conversations and learning.
+- In order to ensure your efforts are meaningful and change-making, invest in providing opportunities for personal growth for your leadership around equity by creating time, space and support for vulnerable conversations and learning.
+Discuss goals and expectations for your role (Council Diversity Initiative Chair, Chapter Diversity Initiative Chair).

 - There are numerous facilitators and professional consultants trained to help you begin or deepen your work on this.
 Do not expect people of color to help your chapter/ council through this for free.

-- Take time to evaluate the needs of your community, the resources available and the impact of this work on communities you seek to engage.
-Spend time listening before asking how we can work together.
-For instance, if you are looking to build relationships with your Hispanic and Latino community members, start by reviewing the River Network’s Best Practices Guide to Engaging Latino and Hispanic Community Members to guide your efforts.
+- Evaluate community interest, the resources available and the impact of collaborative efforts in the communities you seek to engage.
+Spend time listening before asking how we might work together.
+For instance, if you are looking to build relationships with your Hispanic and Latino community members, start by reviewing the River Network’s Best Practices Guide to Engaging Latino and Hispanic Community Members.
 Each community may have different goals and interests.

 - Don’t go it alone.
 Build collaborative relationships with local community partners to understand existing community needs and to accomplish your diversity and inclusion goals.
 Your best role may be to lead from behind.